16 C

 The company has leaned hard into its South Florida identity in its messaging.
 On LinkedIn, the brand positions itself as capturing “the vibrant lifestyle of South Florida” and “the perfect summer drink.”
 In a statement on its page, the founders wrote that growing up in South Florida shaped their outdoor-oriented lifestyle and inspired the creation of a beverage “designed to complement life in the ‘Sunshine State.'”

 In mid-April, the brand revealed its debut flavor — a single pineapple-and-coconut blend — in a LinkedIn post announcing a 12-pack available for purchase online at sollos.com.
+In a statement to Newsweek, a company spokesperson said the brand intentionally chose to perfect one recipe rather than launch multiple options: “Most brands launch with five flavors, hoping you’ll like one of them.
+We spent all of our time, energy, and resources obsessing over a single recipe until it was flawless.”
 Promotional videos show light blue cans featuring “SOLLOS” in bold lettering over an orange-and-yellow sun graphic rolling through production lines.
 The launch was originally planned for April before being pushed to May.

 The global energy drink market was valued at approximately $85 billion to $90 billion in 2025 and is projected to grow to more than $125 billion to $157 billion by the early 2030s, depending on the estimate.
 Yerba mate, marketed as a natural caffeinated alternative to coffee, has become one of the segment’s fastest-growing categories in the U.S.

 For Barron Trump, Sollos represents his latest business move.
-He is listed as a co-founder of World Liberty Financial alongside his father and older brothers Don Jr. and Eric, a cryptocurrency venture with a stake Forbes has estimated at roughly $150 million — though much of that value remains locked in illiquid tokens.
+He is listed as a co-founder of World Liberty Financial alongside his father and older brothers Donald Trump Jr. and Eric Trump, a cryptocurrency venture with a stake Forbes has estimated at roughly $150 million — though much of that value remains locked in illiquid tokens.
 He also briefly co-founded a real estate firm in 2024 that was dissolved after his father’s election victory.